ffd8/P5LIVE/README.md

 Drop files into folder and link relatively, ie: `loadImage('data/fish.png');`

 ### EXPORT / IMPORT
-Beyond exporting all sketches regularly (as backup) – you can export single sketches and/or entire folders (click the export icon next to their name).
+Beyond exporting all sketches regularly (backup!) – you can export single sketches and/or entire folders (click the export icon next to their name).
 To re-import, click the import button in the Sketches panel or drag and drop the `P5L_***.json` file into the browser window.

 ### PERFORMANCE
-Ladding or retina display creates too large of a canvas?
+Lagging or retina display creates too large of a canvas?
 Use `pixelDensity(1);` in `setup()`.

 ### OSC/MIDI